Shipping Infectious Substances by Air

 In addition to the online training, EHS will provide in-person training for those groups (minimum of 10) who request in-person training.

-Training for Dry Ice (no other infectious substances or dangerous goods included in the shipment) is available through EHS and can be found in a PDF download here.
+Training for Dry Ice (no other infectious substances or dangerous goods included in the shipment) is available online, here.

 Computer or IT-related issues with online training modules: Jennifer Branum (jmw4qs).